couchbaselabs/node-ottoman/CONTRIBUTING.md

 - Open an [Issue](https://github.com/couchbaselabs/node-ottoman/issues/new).
 (Since we can't be sure at this point whether it is a bug or not, we ask you not to talk about a bug yet and not to label the issue.)
 - Explain the behavior you would expect and the actual behavior.
 - Please provide as much context as possible and describe the *reproduction steps* that someone else can follow to recreate the issue on their own.
 This usually includes your code.
-For good bug reports you should isolate the problem and create a reduced test case.
+For good bug reports, you should isolate the problem and create a reduced test case.
 - Provide the information you collected in the previous section.

 Once it's filed: